Sydney-Informatics-Hub/geopython/01a-fundamentals.md

 #The first is NUMerical PYthon.
 A very popular matrix, math, array and data manipulation library.
 import numpy

-#Pandas is a module that is great for dealing with tables of data
-import pandas

 #This is a library for making figures (originally based off Matlab plotting routines)
 #We use the alias 'plt' because we don't want to type out the whole name every time we reference it!